dataArtisans/flink-training-web/setup/howto-exercises.md

 ### 2. Modify `ExerciseBase`

-After downloading the datasets, open the `com.dataartisans.flinktraining.exercises.datastream_java.utils.ExerciseBase` class in your IDE, and edit these two lines to point to the two taxi ride data files you have downloaded:
+After downloading the datasets, open the `com.ververica.flinktraining.exercises.datastream_java.utils.ExerciseBase` class in your IDE, and edit these two lines to point to the two taxi ride data files you have downloaded:

     public final static String pathToRideData =
         "/Users/david/stuff/flink-training/trainingData/nycTaxiRides.gz";